Congratulations! I’m glad that you’re getting the chance to grow your team and build something huge.

 - This Android app that collects and caches data stored in a list

-- This README directory of the iOS apps that I write for teaching iOS development, as well as this resource containing my slides and curriculum
+- This README directory of the apps that I write for teaching mobile development in the University of Chicago Master’s Program in Computer Science, as well as this resource containing the slides and curriculum I use for one of my courses

 - Hundreds of blog posts, with a sidebar that allows you to filter the posts by programming language

-You can assume that this is the floor of my ability in these specific stacks—since I might have leveled up since I wrote what you see here :).
+You can assume that this is the floor of my ability in these specific stacks—since I might have leveled up since I did what you see here :).

-Companies for whom one of my existing repos will suffice as a code challenge get precedence over companies that need me to do their specific code challenge.
+Companies for whom my existing work will suffice as a code challenge get precedence over companies that need me to do their specific code challenge.

 Chelsea, we need you to do our take-home code challenge specifically.